About Laura Edlund

-- manuscript evaluations, structural, style, and copy edits for fiction writers
+- manuscript evaluations, structural, style, and copy-edits for fiction and creative nonfiction writers

 - the full publication process—from concept development and research to writing, editing, review process, visual concept and design, to photo selection and art approval, and finally proofreading and publication

-- working with large teams, multiple reviews, and complex submissions
+- working with large teams, multiple reviews, and complex communication needs